 Riverside County Flood Control & Water Conservation District aimed to recover time spent on QA requirements for MS4 reporting and maintain compliance while monitoring long-term impacts of wildfire on water quality.
 Optimizing the MS4 inspection workflow has recovered hours of work time & maintains data integrity.

-Strict adherence to Quality Assurance (QA) requirements and compliance reporting are the most time-consuming and most critical aspects of the District's stormwater management program.
+Strict adherence to Quality Assurance (QA) requirements and compliance reporting is the most time-consuming and most critical aspect of the District's stormwater management program.

 Complexities include the following challenges:

 • An excessive collection and storage of metadata from discrete grab sampling events at specific locations and times to thorough review of lab analyses for particular constituents

 • A mixture of frequency of monitoring and approach to each monitoring event at each site, from 1 to 6 times per year, to address prescribed components of each MS4 permit